neuralmagic/sparseml/README.md

 jupyter notebook
 ```

+Additionally, the notebooks make use of the [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) package.
+You may need to enable the Jupyter extension to properly see the UIs.
+Use the following command to do so: `jupyter nbextension enable --py widgetsnbextension`.
+If Jupyter was already running, please restart after running the command.

 Once the Jupyter session has started, you can open the desired notebooks.
+Note, the notebooks are tested with TensorFlow version ~= 1.15.0.
+For best results, please make sure your system matches that.

 ### model_repo.ipynb
 A tutorial for exploring and downloading from the [Model Repository](#model-repository).